Peerage Act 1963: Disclaiming peerages

 To disclaim a hereditary peerage, the peer must deliver an instrument of disclaimer to the Lord Chancellor within one year of succeeding to the peerage, or within one year after the passage of the act, or, if under the age of 21 at the time of succession, before the peer's 22nd birthday.
 If, at the time of succession, the peer is a member of the House of Commons, then the instrument must be delivered within one month of succession, and until such an instrument is delivered, the peer may neither sit nor vote in the lower House.
 Prior to the House of Lords Act 1999, a hereditary peer could not disclaim a peerage after having applied for a writ of summons to Parliament; now, however, hereditary peers do not have the automatic right to a writ of summons to the House.
 A peer who disclaims the peerage loses all titles, rights and privileges associated with the peerage; if they are married, so does their spouse.
 No further hereditary peerage may be conferred upon the person, but a life peerage may be.
 The peerage remains without a holder until the death of the peer who had made the disclaimer, whereupon it descends to his or her heir in the usual manner.

 The one-year window after the passage of the act soon proved to be of importance at the highest levels of British politics, after the resignation of Harold Macmillan as prime minister in October 1963.
 Two hereditary peers wished to be considered to replace him, but by this time it was considered requisite for a prime minister to sit in the Commons.
 Quintin Hogg, 2nd Viscount Hailsham, and Alec Douglas-Home, 14th Earl of Home, took advantage of the act to disclaim their peerages, despite having inherited them in 1950 and 1951 respectively.
 Sir Alec Douglas-Home, as Lord Home now became, was chosen as prime minister; both men later returned to the Lords as life peers.
+The only other political use of it was in 1994 when the Conservative MP James Douglas-Hamilton inherited the Earldom of Selkirk.
+He felt obliged to disclaim his peerage immediately in order to continue be able to vote due to the government having a small majority.
+He was given a life peerage after losing his seat in 1997.